Risk Level Assessment for 2025-26

-How low can you go?
-When it comes to risk levels, hopefully you go low and stay low.
+Low is usually good when you step on the scale, but you know what else you want to be low?
+Your risk level with TEA!
 Federal regulations require TEA to annually evaluate each grant recipient’s risk of noncompliance with the federal statutes, rules, terms, and conditions of their award.
 To comply with this requirement, TEA conducts a risk assessment of each recipient, including charter schools, and assigns each entity a fiscal risk rating level of low, medium, or high.
-On July 18, 2024, the TEA Department of Grant Compliance and Administration released the 2024-25 risk assessment designations.
+On September 3, 2025, the TEA Department of Grant Compliance and Administration released the 2025-26 risk assessment designations.
 How did you do?
-Read on to understand the point system that TEA started using last year.
+Read on to locate your report and learn about the point system TEA uses to determine risk ratings.

 How Does My Charter’s Fiscal Risk Designation Affect Us?

-The implications that come with each rating do not have to do with whether or not your charter is actually in or out of compliance, but rather with the level of stringency your charter should expect in the application and negotiation processes for receiving federal grants and in determining the likeliness of your charter to be selected for closer fiscal monitoring.
+The implications that come with each rating do not have to do with whether or not your charter is actually in compliance or not, but rather with the level of stringency your charter should expect in the application and negotiation processes for receiving federal grants and in determining the likeliness of your charter to be selected for closer fiscal monitoring.

 An organization’s risk level will be used by TEA in the following ways: